SUPPORT * EDUCATION * RESOURCES * ADVOCACY

-The MPFC co-founders were strangers to each other before meeting at the Pentagon.
+The MPFC co-founders were strangers to one another before meeting in September of 2010.

 As the Department of Defense gathered information to consider repeal, we were